Submit a Review & Earn an Amazon Gift Card

-Selective TRPM8 blocker (IC50 = 103 nM).
-Exhibits >100-fold selectivity for TRPM8 over a panel of receptors, ion channels and enzymes, including TRPV1 and TRPA1 ion channels.
-Reduces body temperature in rats and reverses cold-induced bladder capacity reduction in guinea pigs.
-Orally bioavailable.
+PF 05105679 is a selective TRPM8 blocker (IC50 = 103 nM) that exhibits >100-fold selectivity for TRPM8 over a panel of receptors, ion channels and enzymes, including TRPV1 and TRPA1 ion channels.
+PF 05105679 reduces body temperature in rats and reverses cold-induced bladder capacity reduction in guinea pigs.
+This compound is orally bioavailable.

 Sold for research purposes under agreement from Pfizer Inc